leutloff/bergcms/README.md

 Installation is described at [http://seleniumhq.org/docs/02_selenium_ide.html](http://seleniumhq.org/docs/02_selenium_ide.html).

-The test suites and test cases are located in the folder test suite.
+The test suites and test cases are located in the folder testsuite.
 Put the file www/cgi-bin/brg/testcase.pl only on testing instances.
 The CGI script will copy a database according the selected test case.
 This will destroy the existing database.
 The existence of the testcase.pl